 Photo: Reindeer named “Misfit” with the Reindeer Farm in Indianapolis, Indiana.

-All joking aside, we thought this was a fun bit of trivia.
+All joking aside, we thought this was a fun bit of wildlife trivia.

 Are you excited for Christmas this year?
 See our everything-Christmas page!